autodesk-platform-services/aps-powerbi-tools/visuals/aps-viewer-visual/README.md

 # APS Viewer Visual

-[Custom Power BI visual](https://powerbi.microsoft.com/en-us/developers/custom-visualization/) used to display 2D and 3D designs from [Autodesk Platform Services](https://aps.autodesk.com) in Power BI reports.
+[Custom visual](https://powerbi.microsoft.com/en-us/developers/custom-visualization/) for previewing 2D and 3D designs from [Autodesk Platform Services](https://aps.autodesk.com) in Power BI reports.

 ### How does it work?

-This custom visual relies on a separate web service that will be able to generate access tokens for the viewer.
+The viewer relies on an external web service to generate access tokens for accessing design data in Autodesk Platform Services.
 The response from the web service should be a JSON with the following structure:

 ```json
 {